 Los Bronces in Chile had problems when the distance from the mining face to the sumps became excessive and the gradient in the slurry ditches was no longer steep enough to support slurry flow.
 All of the projects described had solids of lower density than the Faro tailings.
-The case study solids densities were normally around 2.7 tonnes per cubic metre.
+The case study solids densities were normally around 2.7 t/m3.
 The high density of the Faro tailings solids will likely mean that slope gradients from the mining face to the sumps will need to be higher than other operations, necessitating the need to keep the sumps as deep as possible and close to the mining faces.
-The actual gradient needed to keep the solids in suspension would be determined in the field.
+The actual gradient needed to keep the solids in suspension will be determined in the field.

-2 Hydraulic Mining
+2 Hydraulic Mining - Attachment B

 Additional consideration was given to the hydraulic monitoring system.
 The proposed hydraulic mining system comprises a total of nine high pressure (24 bar) water monitors supplied with water from multi-stage vertical turbine pumps located in the Faro Pit.
-Six monitors at a time would operate using a total of 400 litres per second of water.
-The monitors would give a solids mining rate of approximately 27,000 tonnes/day or 4,000,000 tonnes per 5-month operating year from a slurry containing 46% solids by mass.
-See Attachment B for a summary of the hydraulic mining evaluations.
+Six monitors at a time will operate using a total of 400 l/s of water.
+The monitors will give a solids mining rate of approximately 27,000 tonnes/day or 4,000,000 tonnes per 5-month operating year from a slurry containing 46% solids by mass.

 The monitors can be arranged in two different mining configurations.
-In the first scenario, the monitors can be located on top of the tailings, pointing down to cut tailings at a 45° slope in front of the monitor.
+In the first scenario, the monitors can be located on top of the tailings, pointing down to cut tailings at a 450 slope in front of the monitor.
 The second scenario has the monitors located below the top level of the tailings, washing a tailings face in front of the monitors.
 Both set-ups may have applications in the project depending on whether the tailings can support the weight of mobile equipment, the density of slurry produced and safety factors.

-3 Slurry Handling
+3 Slurry Handling - Attachment C

-The proposed slurry handling system would be made up of vertical cantilever sumps pumps, trash screens, a lime addition system, and a series of slurry booster pumps, as discussed in detail in Attachment C. The slurry pumping system would move slurried tailings from the mining area to the Faro Pit.
-The design of the slurry transport system completed for the 2004/05 draft report and subsequent costing efforts (Attachments F and G) were based on standard, proven equipment made of materials suitable for the application.
+The proposed slurry handling system is made up of vertical cantilever sumps pumps, trash screens, a lime addition system, and a series of slurry booster pumps.
+The slurry pumping system will move slurried tailings from the mining area to the Faro Pit.
+The design of the slurry transport system completed for the 2004/05 draft report and subsequent costing efforts (Attachment F) was based on standard, proven equipment made of materials suitable for the application.